Johnnie Spence: Personal life

 Johnnie Spence married Marion Horton (b.
 1937) at St. Mary's Church, South Kensington on 5 January 1964, with Matt Monro as his best man.
 Their two children were born on 2 April 1965 (Sarah Jane) and 15 February 1973 (Jonathan Adam).
 Jonathan was known for his close relationship with Michael Jackson, whom he got to know while attending the Buckley School with Tito Jackson's son, who was also five years old at the time.

 The family lived in Cheam, Surrey, England, before moving to the United States permanently.
 From 1969 onwards, the family lived in rented houses in California, close to Los Angeles recording studios.
 Because of his work as an arranger/conductor/composer, he made the decision in the summer of 1976 to take the leap and move to the US full-time with his family.
 They eventually moved into a comfortable home in Encino, California.
 He was able to secure lucrative work arranging and directing music for both television shows and movies.

 Spence had just signed a contract with the Joey Bishop Show for ABC network when fate struck; he died suddenly at home in Los Angeles of a heart attack on 15 August 1977, at the age of 41.
 The funeral took place at Forest Lawn Memorial Park, Hollywood Hills on 20 August 1977 with among the pallbearers Tom Jones and Gilbert O'Sullivan.
 Matt Monro was holidaying in Barbados and could not get a flight to Los Angeles in time for the funeral.

-"Johnnie Spence was one of the best musicians I've ever known.He was a marvellous arranger, a great band man and his scores for brass, saxes, rhythm and strings were the best I've ever had, much better than I could do.
+Of Spence, Sir George Martin said, "Johnnie Spence was one of the best musicians I've ever known.He was a marvelous arranger, a great band man and his scores for brass, saxes, rhythm and strings were the best I've ever had, much better than I could do.
 His work with Matt Monro was one of the highlights, one of the joys of my life.
 He always turned up with a very tasteful score.
 He was a lovely man, a great character.
 He did tend to burn the candle at both ends though, and in the middle!
-It was a great tragedy when he died, it was such a shock, he was so young"- Sir George Martin.
+It was a great tragedy when he died, it was such a shock, he was so young."

+In November 1977 Gilbert O'Sullivan dedicated his fifth lp 'Southpaw' to Spence, "who taught me how to laugh."